Converter (Three-Phase)

 Dependencies

-To use this parameter, set the Switching device parameters to Ideal Semiconductor Switch
+To use this parameter, set parameter Switching device value Ideal Semiconductor Switch

 .